dotnet/designs/accepted/2021/x64-emulation-on-arm64/x64-emulation.md

 We're working on a plan to support .NET for x64 emulation on Arm64, on macOS and Windows.
 There are multiple decision points that we are needing to navigate to make a decision.
 This document is intended to explore those.

 The following issues are the fundamental decision points.
 The choices we make for each will have significant downstream and user observable impact.
+They are also co-dependent.

 - Install location
 - Model for targeting architecture